 Entrepreneurs’ Relief: calculation of the relief: postponed or deferred gains

-With respect to gains for the period 6 April 2008 to 22 June 2010 where a gain arises and Entrepreneurs’ Relief is claimed it is possible that a claim may also be made under a provision which postpones or defers the CGT charged until the occurrence of a future event, such as EIS deferral relief under TCGA92/SCH5B.
-In these circumstances the amount of the postponed or deferred gain is the gain after any Entrepreneurs’ Relief is given.
+With respect to gains for the period 6 April 2008 to 22 June 2010 where a gain arose and Entrepreneurs’ Relief was claimed it was possible that a claim could also be made under a provision which postponed or deferred the CGT charged until the occurrence of a future event, such as EIS deferral relief under TCGA92/SCH5B.
+In these circumstances the amount of the postponed or deferred gain was the gain after any Entrepreneurs’ Relief was given.

-You should note however that F(No.2)A2010/Sch1/para9 modifies the rules specifically for EIS relief for gains arising on disposals on or after 23 June 2010 (see final paragraph below).
+You should note however that F(No.2)A2010/Sch1/para9 modifies the rules specifically for EIS relief for gains arising on disposals on or after 23 June 2010 (see below).

-Where a postponement or deferral provision limits the gains attracting that relief to the lesser of the:
+Where a postponement or deferral provision limited the gains attracting that relief to the lesser of the:

-then the chargeable gain applicable for the purpose of the first bullet, where a valid claim to Entrepreneurs’ Relief is made, is the ‘chargeable gain’ after the 4/9th Entrepreneurs’ Relief reduction has been made.
-When that deferred gain, net of Entrepreneurs’ Relief, comes back into charge it will be charged at the Capital Gains Tax Rate of 18%.
+then the chargeable gain applicable for the purpose of the first bullet, where a valid claim to Entrepreneurs’ Relief was made, is the ‘chargeable gain’ after the 4/9th Entrepreneurs’ Relief reduction has been made.
+When that deferred gain, net of Entrepreneurs’ Relief, comes back into charge it will be charged at the Capital Gains Tax Rate applicable at that time.

-If the whole or any part of the deferred gain comes into charge after 23 June 2010 the “new” CGT rates of either 18% or 28% will apply.
-The result of this is that the ‘effective’ rate of charge on that deferred gain attached to the pre 23 June 2010 disposal of the ‘old asset’ may be more than the 10% it would have been if the charge had been before that date.
+The result of this is that the ‘effective’ rate of charge on that deferred gain attached to the pre 23 June 2010 disposal of the ‘old asset’ may be more or less than the 10% it would have been if the charge had been before that date.